tomhughes87/DataStructures-Algorithms-javascript/README.md

   - worst case = O (Omicron), a.k.a Big O
 * we only look at the worst case, Big O

-- always reduce is, example:
+- always reduce it, example:
 If there is a linear for loop, O(n) and a contant, O(1) in the same algorythm.
 Don't write O(1n), reduce it to the worst (hightest) value, O(n)